- Application dates

 - Pathway students application process

-The purpose of Pūtea Tautoko is to provide financial relief by way of scholarship extensions and/or grants to current students for whom unforeseen financial hardship emerged as a severe barrier to successful study at the University of Otago, and for whom other forms of support are not readily available.
+The purpose of Pūtea Tautoko is to provide financial relief by way of grants to current students for whom unforeseen financial hardship emerged as a severe barrier to successful study at the University of Otago, and for whom other forms of support are not readily available.